 Below you’ll find an easy step-by-step tutorial for how to draw a Snowy City Tutorial Video and Coloring Page.
-The swirly sky is a nod to Van Gogh’s Starry Night.
+The swirly sky is a nod to Van Gogh’s famous Starry Night painting.

 The best painting projects often come from some of the simplest of drawing projects.
 This snowy city sky is a series of buildings, with snow-topped roofs, sitting below a swirly sky.
 Easy to draw, and thus easy to paint.